devajyotibarman/Whatzap/README.md

  - Added New Icons
  - Cleaned up Initialization Files
  - Moved Initialization and Display into two parts on Start up

+**10-10-2016**

+ - Added a fix for when App goes unresponsive
+ - Added a reload for when the Render Process Terminates unexpectedly